 We believe in offering a large variety of stretch film products for our customers to choose from.
-This offer customers to opportunity to find the right stretch film at an affordable price.
-We also believe it is important to be honest about our products and let people know what the are buying.
+This offers customers the opportunity to find the right stretch film at an affordable price.
+We also believe it is important, to be honest about our products and let people know what the are buying.
 There are many stretch wrap suppliers that will try to pass off equivalent stretch film for a standard gauged stretch film.
-This post is going to look at the different hand stretch film options we offer, benefits they have, and how to tell what you are buying.
+This post is going to look at the different hand stretch film options we offer, the benefits they have, and how to tell what you are buying.

 The Micron stretch film and the hybrid stretch film are both considered equivalent stretch films.
 They are often passed off by stretch film suppliers as being a true gauged film.
 This is often used to increase profit margins by making customers pay true gauged prices.
 Below is a brief explanation of each film and the benefits they offer.

 Standard or True Gauged Stretch Film– This film is what companies used and manufacturers produced for years before petroleum prices got out of hand.
 True gauged stretch film offers a great amount of stretch, tear resistance, and strength.
 The main drawback of using a true gauged hand stretch film is unneeded waste.
 The user does not reach the maximum stretch potential of the film.